parente/dim-boilerplate/docs/declare.rst

 Templates
 #########

 All of the *exec* and *report* examples given so far use fixed references and values.
 None of them vary based on the game state.
 Though simple and common, these action arguments are limiting and do not scale well.
-For instance, to allow the use of a *pot*, a *pan*, or *wok* on the *stove* requires three separate event objects when using hardcoded strings alone.
+For instance, the use of a *pot*, a *pan*, or a *wok* on the *stove* requires three separate event objects when using hardcoded strings alone.

-The special *on* array arguments, \* and \*\*, noted earlier provide a foundation for solving this problem.
+The special *on* array arguments \* and \*\* provide a foundation for solving this problem.
 Recall that these arguments match arbitrary strings provided by controllers.
-If the controller provides a game world object with an ID when evaluating an event, the world looks for matching event objects using that ID.
-Meanwhile, it retains a reference to the entire object for use in evaluating the other event fields of matched events.
-Templates used in these other fields can reference properties from the matched object to dynamically customize the *exec* and *report*.
+If a controller provides a game world object in place of a string, the object's string ID is used to match events.
+If a match occurs, the event is able to reference any game world object that participated in the match. *Templates* in the event *exec* and *report* fields can include values read from matched objects, customizing the event output and actions based on the arguments provided.

 For instance, consider this event which allows the player to use any item with the *stove*.
 Various *exec* and *report* fields in this event have templates refering to the object matched by the \* in the *on* array.
 These templates allow this single event object to handle the use of a *pot*, *pan*, *wok*, or any other item a controller cares to interface with the *stove*.